sf-wdi-24/modules/week-10-angular/day-03/drill/readme.md

   * favorite activity
   * a country you would like to visit

-2. Open the riddle.txt file and have the contents displayed in your terminal.
+2. Open the `riddle.txt` file and have the contents displayed in your terminal.
 If you can read the riddles append your answers to the file.

 3. Create a file called `favorite.html` and copy the contents of the landing page of your favorite website to that file.
+(Hint:  you may have to look up how to use a gem in the terminal.
+Specifically 'rest-client')